-Tuesday Tip: Turning Content into Action and getting ROI on Leadership Programmes
+Tuesday Tip: Getting ROI on Leadership Programmes

 We send ‘our people’ on multiple leadership development programmes and the ‘higher’ up the organisation the more such programmes tend to focus on theoretical content and information.
 We then expect our people to ‘know what to do with this’ yet all too often few, if any, tangible or practical ‘actions’ result in their personal leadership practice.
 They ‘know stuff’ but it simply doesn’t seem to meaningfully translate into their day-to-day leadership behaviour or practice.

 - Don’t assume they will translate and incorporate the programme content into their own leadership practice.
 Leadership author, Max De Pree has said that the ‘first responsibility of the leader is to define reality’.
 This is the reality…what goes on in the leadership programme all too often stays in the leadership programme or classroom!